-A number of my books contain database examples in them—most of which rely on SQL Server.
+A number of my books contain database examples in them-most of which rely on SQL Server.
 One of the issues I’ve encountered over the years is that a reader will write in to say that the example doesn’t work as written.
 In most cases, the procedure and the example source code is just fine.
 In addition, there is nothing wrong with the user’s system, the Visual Studio installation, or the version of SQL Server used.
 The problem lies in the fact that the SQL Server Browser service isn’t started.
-Visual Studio relies heavily on this particular service and it isn’t started by default, in most cases, when you install SQL Server or SQL Server Express.
+When using SQL, Visual Studio relies heavily on this particular service and it isn’t started by default, in most cases, when you install SQL Server or SQL Server Express.

 Unfortunately, the error message you receive will say nothing at all about SQL Server Browser.
 In fact, the message will complain about something completely unrelated and it may not even point to the database as the problem.
 This particular error has caused me (and many others) a lot of lost time.
 In fact, it’s such a nuisance that I immediately check to ensure the service is actually running before I look for other sources of problems (unless there is another obvious problem source).
 When you encounter an odd problem, especially an odd problem with source code that has worked in the past, and the application relies on a database, consider checking the SQL Server Browser service to ensure its running.